Windower/docs/_pages/addons/autoinvite.md

 If tellback mode is turned on and you are unable to send an invite to the player who sent you a tell with the specified keyword, you will automatically send them a tell back saying that you were unable to invite them.

+## Source
+The latest source and information for this addon can be found on [GitHub](https://github.com/Windower/Lua/tree/live/addons/autoinvite).